 Exploring Beyond the Classroom and Beyond Textbooks to Optimize Your Teaching

 Many valuable educational resources are within reach, and even more opportunities are available through increasing one’s circle by adventuring outside of the city where you live.
 Invigorate your teaching with explorations either within your community or beyond.
 Bring your discoveries back to the classroom to inspire students to learn more and become lifelong learners through exploring.
-These courses allow you to become motivated to turn your travels into creative learning enhancements that allow students to make real world connections.
+These courses allow you to become motivated to turn your travels, actual or virtual, into creative learning enhancements that allow students to make real world connections.
 Each course requires either creating a new lesson plan or augmenting a current one that combines your newfound knowledge or materials.
-Teacher resources abound from visits to museums, national or state parks, memorials, presidential libraries, local businesses or cultural learning centers.
-Turn your travels into more rewarding experiences with purposeful learning for the classroom!
+Teacher resources abound from visits to museums, national or state parks, memorials, presidential libraries, local businesses, cultural learning centers, and even from online sources.
+Turn your actual or virtual travels into more rewarding experiences with purposeful learning for the classroom!

 Three courses available, that can be taken multiple times with a new location each time:

 - Travel, Learn, Teach: Exploring Community Resources for Learning (1-unit)